kittynugget/Test-Documentation/docs/Chapter3.md

  * The Contents Window (One-To-Many) displays the individual Words within a Resonance Chain, showing their **Unit Sequence, Token Order**, and **Text**, and the remaining three columns display entry level fields that the user can change.
  * The Contents Window (One-To-One) displays the chain level fields that the user selects and the values stored for those fields in each Resonance Chain.
  * The Contents of any Resonance Chain can be sorted using the **Sort Buttons** next to the column’s name.
 When the arrow is facing right it is default sorted based on discourse order.
 Clicking on the sort button will change it to alphanumeric descending, clicking another time will result in alphanumeric ascending.
 Clicking again from this point will restore the default sort.

-IMAGE

 ## 3.4 How to Make Stacks

-**Stacks** are the third type of **Chains** within Rezonator, the other two being **Resonance Chains** and **Trails**.
+**Stacks** are the third type of **Chain** within Rezonator, the other two being **Resonance Chains** and **Trails**.
 The main purpose of Stacks is to allow the user to annotate entire lines in the discourse, instead of annotating word by word. **Note**: Stacks do not have a single **Mode** attributed to them, and are instead accessible in both **Resonance Mode** and **Track Mode**.

 ### 3.4.1 Accessing Stack Creation